aturley/pony-workshop/steps/03/README.md

 # Step 03

 This program listens for connections on a TCP port; when a connection is established it waits to receive some data and then sends out a response that incorporates the data.
-You can connect to it using a telnet client client.
+You can connect to it using a telnet client.
 By default it listens on port 8989 of localhost.

 ## Interfaces